hypothesis/gha-python-packaging-test/README.md

 4. In order for this to work the repo needs to have access to an organization-level GitHub secret named `PYPI_TOKEN`.
-If you're setting up a new rep get someone with admin access to our GitHub organization to add your new repo to the secret's scopes.
+If you're setting up a new repo get someone with admin access to our GitHub organization to add your new repo to the secret's scopes.
    See [Adding secrets for an organization](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-codespaces#adding-secrets-for-an-organization) in GitHub's docs.